Answers to Questions About Getting Foot and Ankle Care

 When you need exceptional care for a problem bunion, Foot Specialists of Long Island is here for you.
 We can provide treatment to relieve pain and help you determine which pair of shoes is the right one to reduce issues bunions can cause.
 Contact our Massapequa, NY office today through our online form or call (516) 804-9038 with any questions or to schedule your appointment.

-Should I cut off the corn on my foot?
+Can I cut off my corn?

 Why is Caring for Children's Feet so Important?